 Camping cabins - In addition to climate controlled cabins, rustic camping cabins are available at Lake Anna, Pocahontas, Shenandoah River and Westmoreland.
 Each cabin accommodates four.
 At Westmoreland, each cabin has four twin beds, and at Lake Anna and Pocahontas, each has two bunk beds.
 These cabins have no kitchens or bathrooms, and guests must bring their own bed linens and towels.
 Shower and bathroom facilities in a nearby camping area are free to cabin occupants.
 A two-night minimum stay applies, but not the week stay requirement.

 All lodges follow the cabin stay policies covered above, apart from lodges' higher cancellation and early departure fees.

 How many nights' stay is required?
-Between Memorial Day and Labor Day, a week's reservation is required at all cabins, RV trailers and the yurt.
+Between Memorial Day and Labor Day, a week's reservation is required at all cabins and the yurt.
 Depending on the cabin, the check-in day may be Friday, Saturday or Sunday.
-If available, cabins, RV trailers and the yurt can be reserved for two-night stays 30 days before the desired check-in.
+If available, cabins and the yurt can be reserved for two-night stays 30 days before the desired check-in.
 A two-night minimum stay is required the rest of the year.
 Camping cabins may be reserved for two-night stays any time during camping season.
 Belle Isle has a Monday check-in.